department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 |--------------- | ---------------------- |
 | Surviving spouse or each child (no surviving spouse) | $13,480 |
 | Surviving spouse with children | $19,429 |

+### Income limits

+[I don't see the content for this section on the original page? -LW]

+### Rates payable

+[I don't see the content for this section on the original page? -LW]